-I/O CHANNELS: All 1100/60 models contain one Input/ Output Unit (IOU).
-The IOU consists of a central control module (CCM) and up to five or six channel modules.
+I/O CHANNELS: All models in the 1100/70 family contain one Input/Output Unit (IOU).
+The IOU consists of a central control module (CCM) and up to six channel modules.
 The CCM provides independent control paths to up to two CPUs and up to two SSPs and data paths to/from up to two MSUs and the channel modules.
 The CCM processes all I/O instructions, passes control information to the channel modules, controls main storage requests, updates control words and format status words, and generates all interrupt requests.